poenneby/practical-clojure/README.md

 Note:
 You'll notice that the tests in the generated project fail.

-They intentionally do so to allow verifying the tests framework work.
+They intentionally do so to allow verifying the test framework work, first step of TDD.
 Go ahead and make the tests pass! :-)

 ### First test

 Let's move on with our solution - the first requirement is to get monuments by their region.

-We will assume that we have our sequence of monuments and come up with a first test of our function:
+We will assume that we have a collection of monuments parsed from the file and come up with a first test for our function:

 `monumental/test/monumental/core_test.clj`